-- Select Levels to apply tonal adjustments.
-Focus on the areas you want and ignore the rest because it’s going to be masked out.
+- Add a Levels adjustment layer and apply adjustments.
+Focus only on the areas you want and ignore the rest because it’s going to be masked out.

-- Click on the layer mask of the Levels adjustments layer and fill it with black to conceal all the adjustments you’ve just made.
+- Click on the layer mask for the Levels adjustments layer and fill it with black to conceal all the adjustments you’ve just made.

-- Go to the channels panel, select a luminosity mask targeting the area you want.
+- Go to the Channels panel, select a luminosity mask targeting the areas you want.

-- Go back to the layers panel and click on the black layer mask on the Levels adjustments.
+- Go back to the Layers panel and click on the black layer mask for the Levels adjustment layer.

-- Use a white brush and paint on the image where you want the tonal adjustments to be revealed.
+- Select the Brush tool, set it to white and paint on the black layer mask where you want the tonal adjustments to be revealed.

 Levels Your Way To Better Tonal Range

 I know this sound kind of cheesy, but it’s true!

-One thing I realized is that multiple small Levels adjustment with luminosity masks, each targeting a specific tonal range produce the best result.
+One thing I realized is that multiple subtle Levels adjustments with luminosity masks, each targeting a specific tonal range produce the best result.

-What most people often do is pick a luminosity mask and apply the changes they want.
+What most people often do is to pick a luminosity mask and apply the changes they want.
 Maybe they do a couple more to try boosting the contrast or the color.

 They shouldn’t have stopped there:

 There’s so much tonal information recorded in a Raw file.
 You’re not exploring the full potential of the tonal range if you only apply tonal adjustments through a few luminosity masks.

-Multiple Tonal Adjustments With Luminosity Masks To Bring Out The Colour
+Multiple Tonal Adjustments With Luminosity Masks To Bring Out The Color

 I’m going to show you how multiple tonal adjustments via luminosity masks can really make a difference to your image.

 This is a photo that was posted as the official Raw editing challenge on Reddit.
 The image was taken by Michael Shoquist.
 I like this image because it has a lot of potentials.

 Here’s the before and after.

 Here are the layers of the image.

-I used 4 Levels adjustments targeting different tonal range to tease out the contrast and color of Raw image.
-The layers highlighted in orange are the reflection.
+I used four Levels adjustments targeting different tonal range to tease out the contrast and color of this Raw image.
+The layers highlighted in orange are for the reflection.